 We work closely with many product and service providers who provide training and education compensation to offset or reimburse us for costs incurred in conducting comprehensive training and educational meetings for our financial professionals.
 These meetings or events are held to educate financial professionals on product characteristics, business building ideas, successful sales techniques, suitability as well as various other topics.
 In addition, certain vendors such as 401k plan providers provide free or discounted research or other vendor products and services, which can assist our financial professionals with providing services to the plan.

 Likewise, from time to time, product providers will reimburse us for expenses incurred by individual branch offices in connection with conducting training and educational meetings, conferences, or seminars for financial professionals and participants.
 Also, financial professionals may receive promotional items, meals or entertainment or other non-cash compensation from product providers.
 We require all such product providers to submit a request to invite our financial professionals to such events for approval by the firm to confirm that such compensation and non-cash compensation is reasonable and to mitigate conflicts of interest.

 Although training and education compensation is not related to individual transactions or assets held in client accounts, it is important to understand that, due to the total number of product providers whose products are offered by us, it is not possible for all companies to participate in a single meeting or event.
 Consequently, those product providers that do participate in training or educational meetings, seminars or other events gain an opportunity to build relationships with Financial professionals; these relationships could lead to sales of that particular company’s products.

 We receive compensation for various operational services provided to you through a brokerage account.
-Our fee schedule for these services is as follows:
+Click here to view our fee schedule for these services.